Julius-Tietenberg/course_guide/README.md

 ### 3. Course Detail

-- View course information
+- View detailed course information
 - View other students' ratings and comments on the course
-- Add rating and comment on the course
+- Add ratings and comments to the course

 ![image-20220815043015566](https://user-images.githubusercontent.com/102190949/184554251-4ffc620b-ad0d-4936-a312-881d0c079d47.png)

 ### 4. Student Profile

-- edit own information
+- edit personal information
+- access your course selection
 - remove added courses

 ![image-20220815043643030](https://user-images.githubusercontent.com/102190949/184554259-f977ea0e-365e-45a1-80f6-a506a756c3a9.png)